MicrosoftDocs/winrt-api/windows.applicationmodel.store/currentapp_requestproductpurchaseasync_1631257175.md

 A string providing in-app transaction details for the provided *productId*.
 If *includeReceipt* is set **true**, the returned string will include a full receipt xml.

 ## -remarks
+The remarks for [RequestProductPurchaseAsync(String)](currentapp_requestproductpurchaseasync_2091240017.md) also apply to this overload.

+To confirm whether the product license is active after a successful call to this overload, use the [LicenseInformation.IsActive](licenseinformation_isactive.md) property.

 ## -examples